Semiparametric transformation model for competing risks data with cure fraction: Acknowledgements

 \section{Acknowledgements}

 Sudheesh K. K. is thankful to SERB, DST, Govt. of India for financial support received under MATRICS grant.
 Sreedevi E. P. and Sankaran P. G. would like to thank Kerala State Council for Science Technology and Environment, Kerala, India for the financial support provided to carry out this research work.
+We extend our thanks to anonymous reviewers for their constructive suggestions.